integreat-io/integreat/README.md

   `options` object.
 Endpoint properties will override equally named service properties, but this is done through deep merging, so child objects will be merged as well.
+- `allowRawRequest`: When set to `true`, payload `data` sent to this endpoint will not by cast automatically nor will an error be returned if the data is not typed.
+- `allowRawResponse`: When set to `true`, response `data` coming from this endpoint will not by cast automatically nor will an error be returned if the data is not typed.

 #### Match properties